 Sometimes you needed a lot of patient resignation.
 Mrs Amos of Deal has been suffering with an affliction- not named- for 7 years before her calm death aged 73.
 Perfect resignation seemed to be more about the quality of life rather than the age of death.

-Sir William Rule died with perfect resignation in December 1815- as he was our first man, we have his first name.
+Sir William Rule died with perfect resignation in December 1815- as he was our first man, we have his full name.
 About 50% of women mentioned in Regency obituaries are given a first name.
 He was a former surveyor of the British Navy and there is no mention of the cause of death, or that it was long and lingering.
 That is the only one I can find

 Elizabeth Carrick of Bristol died with resignation and fortitude, as “befitted her worth and unaffected piety”- she was modest in her acceptance of her painful illness.
 Although acceptance of the divine will was not mentioned in this case, it is clear that it was not considered appropriate to try to fight the illness- perhaps the exact opposite of our attitude today.
 Sarah Dew died in the same newspaper after a long illness also.